-We serve an impoverished, high crime area with more than 1,129 households (this includes the Parker Street and North Lake Wire neighborhoods), just north of downtown Lakeland, FL.
+We serve an impoverished, high crime area with more than 1,100 households (this includes the Parker Street and North Lake Wire neighborhoods), just north of downtown Lakeland, FL.
 Replication is part of our mission.
 As successful programs develop, the goal is to help other agencies repeat them in similar areas.
 The Parker Street neighborhood is our focus but also a beginning.
-We are excited to be able to have our CEO coaching young, similar ministries in Atlanta and Rome, GA; Orlando, FL; and Montgomery, AL.
+We are excited to be able to have our CEO coaching a young, similar ministry in Augusta, GA, and others in the Southeast.